Folkingham: Early history

 It is likely that Folkingham originated as an Anglo-Saxon settlement in the sixth century, developing into a regionally important royal soke centre, or multiple estate by the eighth century.
 Its location was obviously attractive to these settlers, being on a promontory above stream valleys between the Kesteven forest and sea access via the fens to the Wash.
 It was also close to two Roman roads (Mareham Lane and King Street) which led to Lincoln, which still had regional significance.
 It is probable that Folkingham was the southern centre of the territory of the Billingas people, whose name is reflected in local place names, such as Billingborough.

 In 679 the region was conquered by Mercia, bringing it into the sphere of Mercian royal interest.
 A royal nunnery at Stow Green, off Mareham Lane founded by Æthelthryth, was entrusted to St Werberg by King Æthelred of Mercia.
 It is likely that King Æthelred developed nearby Folkingham into a soke centre, or multiple estate, in this period with a minster church dedicated to the popular St Andrew.
 The Soke of Folkingham, which grew into an estate of over 23 dependent villages, was roughly analogous with that of the later Wapentake of Aveland, which must have evolved from it.
-The minster status of the church is reflected in the numerous dedications to St Andrew within the soke.
+The probable minster status of the church is reflected in the numerous dedications to St Andrew within the soke.

 It is likely that early settlement was on the highest ground of the promontory around the minster church (current site of St Andrew's Church).
 This settlement lay north of an east–west route linking it to the Roman roads on each side, which is still discernible in the modern road configuration of West Street and Sleaford Road.